 - Select Off

-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.
+The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
+That being said, without Wi-Fi a Nest doesn’t have access to all the key features that most people enjoy.

 To lock a Nest: